-It is planned to allow Metview to directly create animated files.
-In the meantime, it is easily possible to convert its PostScript output using the ImageMagick convert command.
+It is also possible to convert Metview's PostScript output using the ImageMagick convert command.
+This is useful when running from a Macro or Python script.
 Below are some examples of doing this, along with an example showing how to incorporate this into a Metview macro.

 Please note, if you only try to achieve an animation with a relative small number of images within PowerPoint you might want to consider the options provided by PowerPoint.
 The Insert > Photo Album might be one of them.